nandutejaswini/nandutejaswini/README.md

 ### 🌱 I’m currently learning

-- Advanced techniques in deep learning and their applications in biotechnology.
+- Advanced techniques in deep learning and their applications.

 ### 📫 How to Reach Me